Search This Blog

 The first thing that hit you was the smell.
 It was amazing!

 We finally headed back to the board room where we had a short session on icing.
-As you can see I iced a chocolate slab for Cooper, which I gave to him on Christmas day.
+As you can see I iced a chocolate, which I will be a Christmas gift.

 Sadly our day was at an end, but we all left laden with chocolate including a huge personalised box.